Psoriasis and Me: Why I Didn’t Play Sports

 - How would you respond if someone was rude to you in regards to your disease?

-A lot of parents don’t know what their kids are going through because they simply don’t ask the right questions.
-Kids often times are not going to volunteer information, it must be a deliberate conversation made on behalf of the parent.
-I hope this gives you better insight on what your child might be going through mentally and emotionally when it comes to having psoriasis.
+I hope this gives you better insight into what your child might be going through mentally and emotionally when it comes to having psoriasis.